mautic/mautic-documentation/pages/07.Channels/02.Emails/docs.en.md

 Mautic has a built in means of allowing a contact to unsubscribe from email communication.
 If using the builder, simply drag and drop the Unsubscribe Text or Unsubscribe URL tokens into your email.
 Or insert `{unsubscribe_text}` or `{unsubscribe_url}` into your custom HTML.
 The unsubscribe text token will insert a sentence with a link instructing the contact to click to unsubscribe.
 The unsubscribe URL token will simply insert the URL into your custom written instructions.

-Attention: If you want to test your `{unsubscribe_text}` or `{unsubscribe_url}` in an Email, do *not* use the "Send Example" option.
-If you us it, Mautic will throw an Error when clicking on the unsubscribe link.
-Instead try creating a test segment, add yourself as a contact, and send the email to that segment.
+>>>> If you want to test your `{unsubscribe_text}` or `{unsubscribe_url}` in an Email, do *not* use the "Send Example" option.
+If you use it, Mautic will throw an Error when clicking on the unsubscribe link.
+Instead, try creating a test Segment, add yourself as a Contact, and send the email to that Segment.

 ## Online version